XuewenWangUGA/TRcaller/README.md

 * For any short and long Next Generation Sequencing reads ;

-* Tested for forensic core 20 forensic core STRs, 38 XY STRs and 61 known disease-causing TRs in human.
+* Tested for forensic core 20 forensic core STRs, 38 XY STRs, and 61 known disease-causing TRs in humans.

 ## Updates

-Nweest version : v2.0
+Newest version: v2.0
-TRcaller 2.0 has been updated to the new version 2.0 for a better performance, higher accuracy, and easy usage.
+TRcaller 2.0 has been updated to the new version 2.0 for better performance, higher accuracy, and easy usage.

 ## The fastest and most accurate tandem repeat genotyping tool by far for both short and long Next Generation Sequencing reads from Illumina, PacBio and Nanopore.

 # Install TRcaller
-The software can be downloaded for a direct use.
+The software can be downloaded for direct use.
 No additional compiling and installation.
 Get it from Github:

 `git clone https://github.com/XuewenWangUGA/TRcaller`